Division of Aston

-The Division of Aston is an Australian Federal Electoral Division in the state of Victoria.
-The division is located in the eastern suburbs of Melbourne, coextensive with the City of Knox local government area.
-The suburbs in the division include Bayswater, Boronia, Ferntree Gully, Knoxfield, Rowville, Scoresby, The Basin, Wantirna and Wantirna South; and parts of Lysterfield, Sassafras and Upper Ferntree Gully.
+The Division of Aston is an Australian Federal Electoral Division in the state of Victoria, located in the eastern suburbs of Melbourne.
+The suburbs in the division include Bayswater, Boronia, Ferntree Gully, Kilsyth South, Knoxfield, Rowville, Scoresby, The Basin, Wantirna and Wantirna South; and parts of Lysterfield, Sassafras, Upper Ferntree Gully, Ringwood, Heathmont and Bayswater North.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was introduced in 1984, it covered areas in the City of Knox which were previously in the Division of Deakin and Division of La Trobe.

+Between 2018 and 2024, the division was co-extensive with the City of Knox local government area.
+In 2024, it was expanded northwards to include a portion of the City of Maroondah south of Canterbury Road and east of EastLink.

+Since the 2024 redistribution, the division covered all of City of Knox, and southern portions of City of Maroondah.

 History

 The division was created in 1984 and is named after Tilly Aston, a blind writer and teacher who helped found the Library of the Victorian Association of Braille Writers in 1894.

-The most recent member for Aston, since the 2010 federal election, was Alan Tudge, a member of the Liberal Party of Australia who served as a minister in the Morrison Government and resigned on 17 February 2023.
-His replacement will be chosen in the 2023 Aston by-election to be held on 1 April 2023.

-A classic "mortgage belt" seat, it was held by the Australian Labor Party until 1990, but since then it has been held by the Liberal Party.
+A typical "mortgage belt" seat, it was held by the Labor Party until 1990, but from then until 2023 it was held by the Liberal Party.
 At the 2022 Australian federal election it was the Liberal Party’s safest seat in metropolitan Melbourne.
+However, the seat became marginal at that election, with the Liberals experiencing a 11.64% drop in their primary vote and a 7.32% drop in their two-party vote.
+The very next year, the Australian Labor Party regained the seat from the Liberal Party following the 2023 by-election.
+Mary Doyle was elected as the new Labor member in the by-election.

+Aston has one of the biggest Chinese-Australian communities in Victoria, with more than 22,500 Chinese residents, or about 14 per cent of the electorate's population.